 PHASE 2: Statement of Estimates & Notice to Accompany the Statement of Estimates

 The Landlord/RMC must then provide a Statement of Estimates which sets out the details of estimates that have been obtained and a summary of observations received within the consultation period.
-Any estimates that have been obtained must be available for inspection by the lessees, including estimates obtained from nominated contractors.
-A Notice to Acompany the Statement of Estimates must also be served at the same time.
-This will set out the hours and place where details of the estimates may be inspected, invite lessees to make written observations on the estimates within 30 days, and again, specifying the address to which those observations should be sent.
+A Notice to Accompany the Statement of Estimates must also be served at the same time which will contain the hours and place where details of the estimates may be inspected, an invitation to lessees to make written observations on the estimates within 30 days, and again, specifying the address to which those observations should be sent.

 PHASE 3: Notice of Reasons

 At the end of the consultation period, if the contractor chosen by the leaseholders did not provide the lowest estimate, a Notice of Reasons must be served on all leaseholders, stating the freeholder/RMC’s reasons for awarding the contract elsewhere.
 A particular important note is that if the contractor actually chosen to carry out the works didn’t provide the lowest estimate, such an estimate could be tested for reasonableness by the First Tier Tribunal (FTT) under s19 of the Landlord and Tenant Act 1985 even though the s20 requirements have been met.

 A case in the High Court in 2012 (Phillips and others v Francis) cast doubt on whether there was a cost threshold below which landlords did not need to consult on qualifying works.
 It was an important case on the meaning of “qualifying works” in s20 and s20ZA of the 1985 Act because it deemed that the interpretation of the legislation had been incorrect for nearly 30 years!